 Joint Production (US-2, F-2A/B)

-The US-2 aircraft was developed as a performance upgrade of the US-1A, which is currently operated by the Maritime Self-Defense Force.
-The upgrade consists of a range of technologies including fuselage design for cabin pressurization, fly-by-wire flight control, new engines, and integrated instrumentation.
-Kawasaki participated as a key collaborator in the upgrade program, developing the fore- and middle-fuselage sections, the vertical stabilizer, the pressurization doors and hatches, and the center wing.
+The US-2 aircraft was developed as a performance upgrade of the US-1A, which is currently operated by the Japan Maritime Self-Defense Force.
+The upgrade consists of a range of technologies, including an improved fuselage design for cabin pressurization, fly-by-wire flight control, new engines, and integrated instrumentation.
+Kawasaki participated as a key collaborator in the upgrade, developing the forward- and mid-fuselage sections, the vertical stabilizer, the pressurization doors and hatches, and the center wing.

-The F-2A/B support fighter is a product of a joint Japan-U.S. development effort, modified from the F-16 aircraft of Lockheed Martin of the U.S. as the successor to the F-1 support fighter.
-To meet Japanese operational requirements, a range of technologies have been incorporated in these fighters including those for high maneuverability, a monocoque composite primary structure and active phased array radar system.
+The F-2A/B support fighter is a product of a joint Japan-U.S. development effort, modified from the F-16 aircraft of Lockheed Martin Corporation of the United States as the successor to the F-1 support fighter.
+To meet Japanese operational requirements, a range of technologies has been incorporated, including those for high maneuverability, a composite monocoque primary structure, and an active phased-array radar system.

-In the development program, Kawasaki was responsible for developing the middle fuselage section and the engine access door.
+In this development program, Kawasaki was responsible for developing the mid-fuselage section and the engine access door.